"Blue" Diving Center

 • In 1840, the Roukairol Benoit (Benoit Rouquayrol) and Ogkist Ntenerouz (Auguste Denayrouze) improved the primitive diving of Augusto Siempe (Augustus Siebe).

-• The invention and improvement the pressure regulator by Jacque Cousteau and Ganjan have radically changed a scene.
+• The invention and improvement of the pressure regulator by Jacque Cousteau and Ganjan have radically changed a scene.
 Thanks to such a people as Dim, Hans Hass, etc. fast development of technologies of diving has led to the great successes in a conquest of the depths.